htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 - GitHub Issues: Under my Issues

 ### Plan for Lab 03
-Our team will conduct customer discovery interviews to understand users' movie-watching habits, recommendation preferences, and challenges when selecting movies.
+Our team will conduct customer discovery interview to understand users' movie-watching habits, recommendation preferences, and challenges when selecting movies.
 The interview questions will be documented in:
 `/docs/customer-discovery-questions.md`

 ---